anson-poon/MERN-Stack-App/README.md

 # MERN-Stack-App

-An workout tracker for logging daily exercises. (e.g. deadlift, squat, lunge, pullover, etc)
+An exercise tracker for logging fitness progress. (e.g. deadlift, squat, lunge, pullover, etc)

-Serves as a demo for CRUD operations using MERN stack.
+Serves as a demo for CRUD operations using the MERN stack.

 ## Technologies used